 What does the treatment involve?

-The word Brachytherapy comes from the Greek ("brachys") which means "near", and it is a means of local radiotherapy which allows the tumour to be treated with radiation from a source that is in contact or even inside the affected organ.
+The word brachytherapy comes from the Greek ("brachys") which means "near", and it is a type of local radiotherapy which allows the tumour to be treated with radiation from a source that is in contact with or even inside the affected organ.
 The most commonly used radioactive isotope is Iodine-125.
-In ophthalmology the radioactive source is placed above the sclera (episcleral), which is the white part of the eye.
+In ophthalmology, the radioactive source is placed above the sclera (episcleral), which is the white part of the eye.

 What are its indications?

 The first indication of episcleral brachytherapy is uveal melanoma, although it can also be used to treat intraocular tumours (retinoblastoma, metastasis and vascular tumours of the retina and choroid).

 How is it performed?

 It is a surgical procedure that involves attaching a gold plaque charged with radioactive isotopes to the eyeball in the location of the tumour.
 The size of the plaque and dose is determined on an individual basis, depending on the type of tumour and its size.